Chungnyeol of Goryeo

 Chungnyeol (3 April 1236 – 30 July 1308), personal name Wang Kŏ, was the 25th king of Korea's Goryeo dynasty from 1274 to 1308.
 He was the son of Wonjong, his predecessor on the throne.
-Chungnyeol was king during the Japan of Mongol Invasions, reluctantly aiding in the offensives.
+Chungnyeol was king during the Mongol Invasions of Japan, aiding in the offensives.

 Biography

 King Chungnyeol was the first Goryeo ruler to be remembered by the title wang (王), meaning "king".
 Previous rulers had received temple names with the suffix jo (祖) or jong (宗), meaning "revered ancestor" and a title typically reserved for emperors.
 After Goryeo became a vassal of the Mongol-led Yuan dynasty, the Yuan emperor Kublai Khan perceived this practice as lowering his own power and ordered that the Goryeo rulers could not receive such names henceforth.

 King Chungnyeol, who became the Crown Prince Sim(諶) in 1260, proposed to marry a daughter of Kublai Khan in 1271, which Kublai Khan agreed.
 Since then, for more than 80 years, Goryeo kings married members of Mongol royalty.
 Heirs to the throne were given Mongol names and were sent to Dadu where they were raised until they reached adulthood.